 This means all employees, whether junior or senior, know what is expected of them.
 This transparency helps to cultivate a culture of trust and team spirit.

 Goal setting improves performance, but if you start spending hours cascading goals up and down the entire company, they are not as effective.
 It takes too much time, and it’s hard to ensure all the set goals align with one another.

 This is exactly why OKRs do not cascade in that way and instead work both ways.
 Objectives simultaneously go bottom-up and top-down.
 The company as a whole can set the strategic OKRs that each team should use to draft their individual and more tactical OKRs.

 OKRs that are structured this way should make sure that each individual team’s OKRs are both agile and aligned with the company vision.
 This is how creating OKRs help improves team engagement whilst also creating a better understanding of the OKR process across the entire organisation.

 By setting ambitious, actionable goals and making sure all employees know exactly how they are contributing to achieving the company strategy – your business is on the path to success.

 OKRs vs. KPIs

 We wouldn’t blame you if you thought that by writing OKRs, you would replace Key Performance Indicators (KPIs).
-While they both measure performance and success within a business, there are actually a few key (sorry) differences.
+While they both measure a business’s performance and success, there are a few key (sorry) differences.

 OKRs are to help you achieve grand, ambitious goals.
-They’re designed with a crazily bold mission in mind rather than a specific tangible outcome.
+They’re designed with a crazily bold mission in mind rather than a specific measurable outcomes.
 It is a qualitative goal.